Muslim woman assaulted at JFK airport; man charged with hate crimes

 "Trump is here now," Rhodes shouted, according to Brown's statement.
 "He will get rid of all of you.
 You can ask Germany, Belgium and France about these kind of people.
 You will see what happens."

-According to the statement, Khan suffered pain in her right leg and was afraid Rhodes would hurt her more.
+According to the statement, Khan suffered pain in her right leg and was afraid he was going to hurt her more.

-Delta spokesman Anthony Black said Khan worked for an Israeli company that provides services to the airline, which had reached out to her employer to offer support.

-In a statement, the airline said: "People who are violent or exhibit bullying behavior are not welcome."